 How to Socialize your Puppy

 It's easy to teach puppies of all sizes and breeds the appropriate socializing skills they will need for a happy future.
 Play-dates, meeting new pals at the puppy park or finding their happy space in the family calls for your involvement.
 But what if your new furry family member is a rescue pet with an unclear past that could have involved abuse and neglect?
 This only means that you will need a little more patience and open communication with your new charge.
 Check out these tips to make this process a happy adventure that you will both enjoy regardless of past history.
-How to socialize your puppy:
+How to socialize puppies:

 Use Toilet Training Extras